Softcadbury/Forest/README.md

 Application and API to handle trees and nodes.
 Inspired from https://treelib.readthedocs.io/.

+## Development

-## How to start the application
+### How to start the application

-- Go to /scripts and run the file `.ps1`
+- Go to /scripts and run the file `resetDatabase.ps1` (create the database Forest in (local))
-- Go to /src/Web/ClientApp and run the command `yarn install`
+- Go to /src/Web/ClientApp and run the command `yarn install` (build the front)
-- Go to /src/Web and run the command `dotnet run`
+- Go to /src/Web and run the command `dotnet run` (build the back and start the applicaation on https://localhost:5001/)

-## How to generate a migration
+### How to generate a migration

 - Go to /src/Repository and run the command `dotnet ef migrations add MigrationName`